lbiard/tradeoffs_parus_major/README.md

-# Ecological harshness mediates reproductive trade-offs in a great tit population
+# Ecological harshness has a weak influence on reproductive trade-offs in a great tit population

-This repository hosts data, R code, and Stan code for Bliard L, Martin JS, Childs DZ, Cole EF, Sheldon BC, Paniw M, Ozgul A. Ecological harshness mediates reproductive trade-offs in a great tit population.
+This repository hosts data, R code, and Stan code for Bliard L, Martin JS, Childs DZ, Cole EF, Sheldon BC, Paniw M, Ozgul A. Ecological harshness has a weak influence on reproductive trade-offs in a great tit population.

 Preprint version: https://doi.org/10.32942/X26629

 ## GENERAL INFORMATION

-1. Title: Data and scripts from "Ecological harshness mediates reproductive trade-offs in a great tit population".
+1. Title: Data and scripts from "Ecological harshness has a weak influence on reproductive trade-offs in a great tit population".

 2. Author Information: